clemenko/rancher_stig/README.md

 ## Don't let down the Engineers and Secure your Kubernetes

 Welcome back.
 We hope you had a chance to read the first of this series [Creating a Secure Kubernetes Deployment](https://intelligencecommunitynews.com/ic-insiders-creating-a-secure-kubernetes-deployment-five-ways-the-new-nsa-kubernetes-hardening-guide-can-help/).
 In this article we are going a little deeper with Security Technical Implementation Guides (STIGs).
 We will try not to get too technical.
-But it is important to highlight some of the more important pieces.
+But it is important to highlight some of the more important "knobs to turn".

 ---